crownstone/bluenet-ios-lib/BluenetLocalizationLib.md

 You can use the string you stored to initialize a new Fingerprint Object which you can then load back into the lib using the loadFingerprint:

-#### loadFingerprint(collectionId: String, locationId: String, fingerprint: String)
+#### loadFingerprint(referenceId: String, locationId: String, fingerprint: String)
-> Load a fingerprint into the classifier(s) for the specified collectionId and locationId.
+> Load a fingerprint into the classifier(s) for the specified referenceId and locationId.
 > The fingerprint can be constructed from a string by using the initializer when creating the Fingerprint object